Brunette Bombshell Brooke Burke Sizzles In Topless Snap

 “Who was lucky enough to wake up next to you like that??” one follower asked.

-“God you are an absolutely gorgeous woman,” another fan said.
+“God you are an absolutely gorgeous woman,” a second fan said.

-Another follower commented “you better work it miss Burke.”
+A third follower commented “you better work it miss Burke.”

-Another follower suggested he was interested in dating the celebrity, and he left a comment rather than attempting to slide into Burke’s DMs.
+A fourth commenter suggested he was interested in dating the celebrity, and he left a note rather than attempting to slide into Burke’s DMs.

 “Brooke, I wished I knew you were single this past year… I would’ve asked you out!
 Lol always had a crush.”